aktdude/CSC326-iTrust/README.md

 Jeffrey Zeng<br>
 Roman Peace<br>

 We added all information relevant and dealing with the Patient Advocate, which was a role on this mock website that assists patients who either may not be able to do certain things on their own, or are assigned an advocate for other reasons.
+We also added functionality for Appointment Requests in multiple areas of the website.

 *Line Coverage (should be >=70%)*